DayOneAI/Exercices_Perso/00-Echauffement/01-CSS/07-Omnifood-Desktop/content.md

 ## Sections

-- Navigation
+- Logo + Navigation
 - Hero
-- Features
+- Featured in
 - How it works
-- Diets
-- Meals
+- Meals (and list of diets)
-- Pricing
 - Gallery
-- Testimonials
+- Testimonials + gallery
-- Featured in
+- Pricing + features
 - CTA (Call To Action)
 - Footer